List of UK top-ten singles in 1962: Chart debuts

 British vocal group The Tornados were Billy Fury's backing group from the start of this year until August 1963 but they did not receive specific credit for these recordings.
 Their first official chart credit was "Telstar" under their own name.

+The Rebelettes, who backed Duane Eddy on "(Dance with the) Guitar Man", were actually The Blossoms, a girl group consisting of Darlene Love, Fanita James, and Jean King.

 Songs from films

 Original songs from various films entered the top 10 throughout the year.
 These included "The Young Ones" (from The Young Ones), "Rock-A-Hula Baby" and "Can't Help Falling in Love" (Blue Hawaii), "The Ballad of Paladin" (The Wild Westerners), "The Next Time" and "Bachelor Boy" (Summer Holiday).

 Additionally, the original version of "Love Letters" was nominated for the Academy Award for Best Original Song after being used in the film of the same name (losing out to "It Might As Well Be Spring" from State Fair).
 "The Green Leaves of Summer" was also Academy Award-nominated, appearing in the 1960 film The Alamo, where it was performed by The Brothers Four.